FREMM multipurpose frigate

 The FREMM has also been exported to various countries.
-Notably, the United States Navy selected a FREMM variant for their new of 20 frigates, to be built by Fincantieri, starting with a million contract for the lead ship.
+Prior to the cancellation of the project, the United States Navy had intended to use a FREMM variant for the of 20 frigates.

 Background

-Three original variants of the FREMM were proposed; an anti-submarine variant (ASW) and a general-purpose variant (GP) and a land-attack variant (AVT) to replace the existing classes of frigates within the French and Italian navies.
+Three original variants of the FREMM were proposed; an anti-submarine variant (ASW), a general-purpose variant (GP) and a land-attack variant (AVT) to replace the existing classes of frigates within the French and Italian navies.
 A total of 27 FREMM were to be constructed (17 for France and 10 for Italy) with additional aims to seek exports.
 However, budget cuts and changing requirements saw this number drop significantly for France, while the order for Italy remained unchanged.
 The land-attack variant (AVT) was subsequently cancelled.
+Like the also-Fincantieri-designed U.S. Navy Freedom Class, the FREMM can be equipped with two versions of the Surface Warfare Package, one of which includes some features the theoretical AVT variant would have offered.

 A third anti-air warfare variant of FREMM was proposed by DCNS in response to French requirements for a new air-defence frigate, the new variant became known as FREDA ("FREgates de Défense Aériennes", "Air defence frigate").
-This new French requirement was due to the third and fourth s being cancelled after the first two cost €1.35B each, but this decision left French Navy still in-need of replacements for its aging air-defence frigates.
+This new French requirement was due to the third and fourth s being cancelled after the first two cost €1.35B each, but this decision left the French Navy still in-need of replacements for its aging air-defence frigates.

 As of 2009, the FREDA design features a more powerful version of the Héraklès passive electronically scanned array radar and 32 cells of SYLVER A50 vertical launch system in place of the 16 cells of A43 and 16 cells of A70.
 The SYLVER A50 would allow it to fire the 120 km-range Aster 30 missile.
 While at one point it was determined that the towed array sonar would not be fitted, this has subsequently been retained on the FREDA design.

 At Euronaval 2012 DCNS showed a new concept called FREMM-ER for the FREDA requirement, again based on the FREMM, but specifically mentioning the ballistic missile defense mission as well as anti-air warfare.
 FREMM-ER has a modified superstructure replacing Héraklès with the new Thales Sea Fire 500 radar, whose four fixed plates resemble those of the US Navy's AN/SPY-1.
 However, unlike the Héraklès and the SPY-1 (both using passive electronically scanned array technology), the Sea Fire 500 has active electronically scanned array antennas.